jimhigson/oboe.js/writing/main/1_Abstract.md

 ========

-A Javascript REST client library targeting both Node.js and web browsers, incorporating http streaming, pattern matching, and progressive JSON parsing with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between systems.
+A Javascript REST client library targeting both Node.js and web browsers that incorporates http streaming, pattern matching, and progressive JSON parsing, with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between programs.
 Loose coupling is particularly considered in light of the application of Agile methodologies to SOA, providing a framework in which it is acceptable to partially restructure the JSON format in which a resource is expressed whilst maintaining compatibility with dependant